Fall Vegetable Garden: 11 Crops to Plant

 7. Horseradish

-Like rhubarb, horseradish can also be divided in the fall and will take a couple years of growth before you can harvest.
+Like rhubarb, horseradish can also be divided in the fall vegetable garden and will take a couple years of growth before you can harvest.
 It likes very cool temperatures for root growth and flavor development, so it’s an excellent choice for cooler climates.
 It’s also fairly drought-tolerant, but regular irrigation will help prevent woodiness.

 8. Greens